Pravallika117/lambda/README.md

-Thit is an AWS lambda fucntion to the react-ui application.
+This is an AWS lambda fucntion to the react-ui application.

 This runs in Node js version 18.x.
 The contents of this repository needs to be zipped and uploaded in the AWS lambda console(code section).